Ruth Asawa: Early life and education

 The summer before her final year in Milwaukee, Asawa traveled to Mexico with her older sister Lois (Masako).
 Asawa attended an art class at the Universidad Nacional Autonoma de Mexico; among her teachers was Clara Porset, an interior designer from Cuba.
 A friend of artist Josef Albers, Porset told Asawa about Black Mountain College where he was teaching.
 Asawa recounted:I was told that it might be difficult for me, with the memories of the war still fresh, to work in a public school.
 My life might even be in danger.
 This was a godsend, because it encouraged me to follow my interest in art, and I subsequently enrolled at Black Mountain College in North Carolina.From 1946 to 1949, she studied at Black Mountain College with Josef Albers.
 Asawa learned to use commonplace materials from Albers and began experimenting with wire, using a variety of techniques.
 Like all Black Mountain College students, Asawa took courses across a variety of different art forms and this interdisciplinary approach helped to shape her artistic practice.
 Her study of drawing with Ilya Bolotowsky and Josef Albers was formative.
 Her drawings from this time explore pattern and repetition, and she was especially intrigued by the meander as a motif.
 She was particularly influenced by the summer sessions of 1946 and 1948, which featured courses by artist Jacob Lawrence, photography curator and historian Beaumont Newhall, Jean Varda, composer John Cage, choreographer Merce Cunningham, artist Willem de Kooning, sculptor Leo Amino, and R. Buckminster Fuller.
 According to Asawa, the dance courses she took with Merce Cunningham were especially inspirational.
 In one class that included fellow student Rauschenberg Asawa reported that they ran down a large hill like it was a dance with flaming torches blasting Stravinsky's Rite of Spring.
 In contrast, Asawa described her experiences studying under Josef Albers as more formalist and what other students described as Fascist in demeanor and did not consider the feelings of his students in his teachings.
-She quoted him as saying "If you want to express yourself do that on your own time.
-Don't do it in my class."
 He preferred to teach exploration and discover through design rather than the regurgitated freeloaded knowledge taught by other academics.
 Asawa connected with this approach because of her family's cultural background and what she describes as an intolerance for emotion.

 Career

 In the 1950s, while a student at Black Mountain College in Asheville, North Carolina, Asawa made a series of crocheted wire sculptures in various abstract forms.
-Asawa felt that her and her fellow students were ahead of the administration with developing their own form of modernism in sculpture, constantly trying new things.
+Asawa felt that she and her fellow students were ahead of the administration with developing their own form of modernism in sculpture, constantly trying new things.
 She began with basket designs, and later explored biomorphic forms that hung from the ceiling.
 She learned the wire-crocheting technique while on a trip to visit Josef Albers while he was on sabbatical in 1947 Toluca, Mexico, where villagers used a similar technique to make baskets from galvanized wire.
 She explained: